Countly/countly-server/README.md

 ## Security

 Security is very important to us.
-If discover any issue regarding security, please disclose the information responsibly by sending an email to security@count.ly and **not by creating a GitHub issue**.
+If you discover any issue regarding security, please disclose the information responsibly by sending an email to security@count.ly and **not by creating a GitHub issue**.

 ## What makes Countly unique?